-- Arguably what happened to Adelaide Brooke as well.
-Despite what the entry below says, maybe she wasn't a Heroic Sacrifice at all; maybe she just freaked out at the thought of a sappy eccentric guy playing God and saving peoples' lives based on simply whether they are important or not....
+- Despite what the entry below says, maybe Adelaide Brooke wasn't a Heroic Sacrifice at all; maybe she just freaked out at the thought of a sappy eccentric guy playing God and saving peoples' lives based on simply whether they are important or not.

 - Heroic Sacrifice:

-- Ed, who detonates the rocket to stop the Flood from reaching Earth when he realises that it's on board and has infected him.
+- Ed detonates the rocket to stop the Flood from reaching Earth when he realises that it's on board and has infected him.

-- Hypocritical Humor: "I don't like funny robots."
+- Hypocritical Humour: "I don't like funny robots."
 As well as "Oh, well robot dogs are different!"

 - Irony: After all the complaining about being saluted, the Doctor salutes Captain Brooke.

-- Kill 'em All: A Foregone Conclusion.
-Which is then subverted, when the Doctor saves three of them!
+- Kill 'em All: Everyone human in the base will die; it's a Fixed Point in Time and thus a Foregone Conclusion.
+Except this trope is defied when the Doctor saves three of them!
 Yes, Adelaide kills herself, but Yuri and Mia are still alive at the end.